Can I Get a Mortgage for 5 or 6 Times My Salary?

-It’s not just hard-pressed first-time buyers who need to maximise their salaries' borrowing potential to get a toe-hold on the property ladder.
+And it’s not just hard-pressed first-time buyers who need to maximise their borrowing potential.

-Even mid-career professionals can find they need to access mortgage power at 5, 5.5 or even 6 times their annual income to afford property prices in the most popular residential areas of UK cities.
+Even mid-career professionals are finding they need to access mortgages at five or even six-times their annual income to afford property prices in the most popular residential areas of UK cities.

 What is a Five-Times-Salary Mortgage?

-The number of homeowner mortgages they can offer at a higher loan-to-income ratio (LTI) is capped at an average 15% per quarter.
+The number of homeowner mortgages lenders can offer at a higher loan-to-income ratio (LTI) is capped at an average 15% per quarter.

 This is the loophole that some lenders have been using to lend up to 6 times salary for some specific categories of mortgage borrowers – including first-time buyers.

-- Some first-time buyer products at 5.5 times income are catered for specific qualified professionals such as accountants, lawyers, chartered surveyors, architects, dentists, doctors, vets and pilots, who are earning at least £40,000 a year.
+• Some first-time buyer products at five-times income are catered for specific qualified professionals such as accountants, lawyers, chartered surveyors, architects, dentists, doctors, vets and pilots, who are earning at least £40,000 a year.

 The best lender for you depends on your annual income, occupation, deposit size, credit history and other factors.
 And the key is talking to a mortgage broker with access to all these products for a comparison on what's best for you.